 This panel was the second of the Carnegie Global Dialogue Series 2018-2019 and cosponsored by the China Institutes of Contemporary International Relations.

 - Bipartisan Consensus on China: The panelists agreed that the midterm elections would likely not directly impact U.S.-China relations.
 Although Trump tried to divert the public’s attention from Russia to China before the midterms, both the Democrats and Republicans campaigned on domestic issues.
 Moreover, the panelists emphasized that concerns about China do not distinguish President Trump’s administration and the Republicans from the Democrats, as there is bipartisan support for adopting a tougher stance on China.
-However, the results of the elections may still impact bilateral relations between China and the U.S. indirectly.
+However, the results of the elections may still impact bilateral relations between China and the United States indirectly.

 - The Trump Factor: The discussants stated that one of the main drivers of U.S.-China misunderstanding is President Trump’s personal inexperience in politics, as well as the lack of experienced policymakers surrounding him.
 The administration has failed in building a strategic structure for its China policies and makes contradictory demands to Chinese negotiators.
 In addition, some panelists stated that no trade war agreement will be good enough for the Trump administration, and that the real goal is to decouple the Chinese and American economies.
 The discussants concluded that Trump’s main principle is “less talk, more action,” no matter if the action is productive or not.